How to change a plug socket

 Step 8: Knock out access holes, ready for the cable

-Carefully remove the knock-out access holes and insert the proactive grommet and insert the cable through the access hole.
+Carefully remove the knock-out access holes and insert the proactive grommet, and then insert the cable through the access hole.

 Step 9: Make the final connections as explained above